-The Teaching Garden is Closed Until June 2017
+The Teaching Garden is now OPEN!!!

 To reach the Chile Pepper Institute Teaching Garden, take the University Ave. exit from either Interstate (I-10 or I-25).
 Follow University Ave. west towards the town of Mesilla.
 The Garden is approximately one block after you cross the railroad tracks, on your left at 104 West University Ave.
 Drive into the Fabian Garcia Landscape Garden and park.
 Go through the gate in a chainlink fence to the east.
 Follow the signage to the garden gate.

 The Chile Pepper Institute Teaching Garden has been an integral part of the Institute’s teaching program for over fifteen years.
 Students, families, and tourists visit and tour our garden each year.
 The garden has over 150 different varieties of chile peppers, including all the main species of Capsicum (C. annuum, C. baccatum, C. chinense, and C. frutescens), from the mildest bell to the hottest habanero.

 7 days a week

 Working hand-in-hand with the New Mexico State University (NMSU) Chile Breeding and Genetics Program, the Institute educates the world about varieties developed and released at NMSU.
 Every year, the garden showcases all the varieties developed at NMSU, including “NuMex Big Jim,” “NuMex Joe E. Parker,” and “NuMex Piñata.”
 The selection grown in the garden varies from year to year, but always showcases endless varieties.
 The garden is transplanted in early May, and visitors may start enjoying the garden in early June.
 It is open through the fall months, into November.
 The best time to see the garden is late July through late September.

 Visitors are welcome to visit the garden on their own.
 Self-guided maps are free and are available in a mailbox at the front of the garden.